 This film has not been totally impossible to view over the years — it even turns up occasionally on cable — but it has long been obscured.
 In part due to MGM's efforts to establish their expensive version as the standard; in part due to some sequences that have become racially offensive; and in part due to the persona non grata, blacklisted status of one of the stars.

+The 1936 version was thus more or less withdrawn from circulation.
+A laser disc appeared in 1989, although few consumers ever bothered to buy a laser disc player, and there was an early VHS in 1990.
+But that's it.
+Those of us who managed to catch the film somewhere along the way were impressed by a cascade of musical theatre riches and have placed it high on our list of DVD wishes.
+Now, courtesy of Warner Archive, the 1936 "Show Boat" is here — and provides a dazzlingly important addition to our understanding of the real, authentic Show Boat.
 This was a movie version of the musical, shot at Universal with a movie director ( James Whale, of "Frankenstein"); they did not simply plunk down cameras in the theatre and film the performance.
 However, the movie was strongly connected to the original stage show and its creators.
 Ziegfeld was gone; he died in July 1932 during the run of his final show, a gala Broadway return engagement of Show Boat.
 But Universal, which owned the film rights to the novel and made the 1929 version, asked Kern and Hammerstein to write five new songs (three of which were used); hired Hammerstein to write the screenplay; and filled the leading roles with Show Boat veterans.